kiran-a-singh/World-Cup-2018-Player-Visuals/README.md

 ![average age](https://user-images.githubusercontent.com/31706194/43217721-3463277a-8ff7-11e8-9c7d-4607b380ef8e.png)

-The green line corresponds to the average age of all players in the World Cup.
 All teams have an average age range between 25 and 29.
 Interestingly, all the final 4 teams (England, Belgium, Croatia, and France) are young (below the average age).
 France, the winner, was the youngest team in the World Cup.

 ![loyaltyheatmap](https://user-images.githubusercontent.com/31706194/43217726-362f08e4-8ff7-11e8-822f-9643b102fe9d.png)